 In Key Stage 4 History, students study the Holocaust which has obvious links to morality and responsibility.
 Students reflect upon the reasons behind the atrocity.
 They consider the tensions and interactions between communist and capitalist countries during the Cold War, debating the responsibility for international affairs and tensions.

 In Key Stage 3 Science, students explore genetic variation between different races.
-While in Geography they look at the ‘One Child Policy’ in China and discuss the morality of giving aid to poorer countries.
+While in Geography they look at the policy surrounding children in each family in China and discuss the morality of giving aid to poorer countries.

 In RE, students in Key Stage 4 look at faiths from around the world and explore the similarities and differences between their faith and that of our own.
 Students gain an appreciation of the faith differences and able to develop a mutual respect for the differences in culture.